FastLine

 Software License

-If further assistance is required, contact Griaule support.
+If more assistance is needed, contact Griaule support.

 The FastLine installer has a configuration tab, GBDS Settings: